zilda21/Cleaning-Service-Platform/README.md

 # Cleaning Service Customer Portal (Razor Pages + REST API)

 A full-stack web application for a cleaning service where customers can register, log in, and create service bookings.
-Admin users can access an admin dashboard to view and manage users (and later bookings/logs).
+Admin users can access an admin dashboard to manage users (and later bookings/logs).

+🚀 **Deployment is coming soon** — the next phase focuses on a complete booking dashboard experience, background processing with **RabbitMQ**, and connecting the system to a **cloud-based microservices architecture**.

 ---

 ## Purpose

-This project was built to support a cleaning business workflow:
+This project was built to support a real cleaning business workflow:

 - Customers create accounts and log in
 - Customers book cleaning services by selecting: